As I write this, I am in sight of the coastline of Panama and about to begin the next phase of the journey … traversing through the Panama Canal.

-So by now, you have hopefully had a chance to check out Tegan’s excellent Science Notes on the Galapagos.
-Before I begin to explore Panama, I have a few more observations to share on the Galapagos.
+By now, you have hopefully had a chance to check out Tegan’s excellent Science Notes on the Galapagos.
+Before I leave the boat, I have one more update to share on the Galapagos.

 While visiting the cafés of Santa Cruz in the evenings, I met turtle experts, tour guides, and other global citizens, not so different from myself… as well as several scientist/sailors who were researching local sea life.